massazoum/PRT/README.md

 # 📖 portfolio <a name="about-project"></a>
 This pull is created to add javascript to my portfolio and make interaction on my menu bars and times This PR updates the responsive desktop design for our website to improve its usability on larger screens.
-The goal of this update is to provide a better user experience for desktop users and ensure that our website looks great on all devices
+The goal of this update is to provide a better user experience for desktop users and ensure that our website looks great on all devices.

 ## 🛠 Built With <a name="built-with"></a>
 <ul>